Skip to main content

 • C2PA Content Credentials.
 The industry-standard provenance manifest, embedded in the file as a JUMBF container.
 OpenAI now writes C2PA to every image from ChatGPT, the OpenAI API, and Sora.
 Midjourney started embedding C2PA on 2026 generations.
 Adobe Firefly and Leonardo do too.
 Meta reads it on upload and applies AI Info if it's present.

 • SynthID (pixel-level watermark).
 Google's invisible watermark, embedded in pixel values by Imagen, Gemini image generation, and Veo.
 Unlike C2PA, SynthID survives recompression, format conversion, and most cropping — which matters because Instagram's upload pipeline strips C2PA metadata during recompression.
 If a file went through Imagen, assume the signal persists.
+Note that this invisible SynthID signal is separate from the small visible Gemini/Veo badge in the corner: you can remove that visible watermark cosmetically, but SynthID stays baked into the pixels either way.

 • IPTC and XMP tags.
 The older metadata standards.
 Stable Diffusion typically writes nothing by default; ComfyUI workflows can be configured to write everything (workflow JSON, prompts, model hashes) into PNG metadata.
 If you don't strip it, you're telling Meta the file is AI.